 - The NHS Confederation have calculated that inflation means the NHS is facing up to a £9.4 billion real-terms funding cut from last year.
-Will the Chancellor commit to a Spending Review in the coming weeks to address the shortfall the NHS and other public services are facing? - Last month, the NHS Confederation urged government to intervene on household energy bills or risk a public health emergency.
-Can the Chancellor confirm whether the Treasury have undertaken an impact assessment of the cap on household energy bills that considers the health impacts of the support provided, and if more will be needed? - Yesterday the Secretary of State for Health and Social Care announced £500 million of social care funding to support discharge from NHS services over the winter period.
-Will the Chancellor confirm on the record that the Treasury will cover the cost of this, and it won't have to come from existing budgets? - Nine in ten NHS Confederation members recently said the lack of capital investment in the NHS is undermining their efforts to reduce waiting lists and undermining patient safety.
-Will the Chancellor address this during the mooted Spending Review to ensure the NHS can ensure they are working as productively and effectively as possible? - NHS leaders recently identified that ensuring better retention of staff in social care as the number one priority for addressing capacity issues across the health service.
+Will the Chancellor commit to a addressing this shortfall in his fiscal statement planned for 31st October? - The Government have said the repeal of this legislation will not lead to any reduction in funding for the NHS and social care.
+Will the Chancellor commit to this from the Despatch Box today? - Yesterday the Secretary of State for Health and Social Care announced £500 million of social care funding to support discharge from NHS services over the winter period.
+Will the Chancellor say on the record whether the Treasury will cover the cost of this, and it won't have to come from existing budgets? - In September, the NHS Confederation urged government to intervene on household energy bills or risk a public health emergency.
+Can the Chancellor confirm whether the Treasury have undertaken an impact assessment of the cap on household energy bills that considers the health impacts of the support provided, and if more will be needed? - Nine in ten NHS Confederation members recently said the lack of capital investment in the NHS is undermining their efforts to reduce waiting lists and undermining patient safety.
+Will the Chancellor address this during his fiscal statement on 31st October to ensure the NHS can ensure they are working as productively and effectively as possible? - NHS leaders recently identified that ensuring better retention of staff in social care as the number one priority for addressing capacity issues across the health service.
 As a result, the NHS Confederation recently called for the introduction of a national minimum care worker wage of £10.50 an hour to reduce the flow of social care workers to other, better paid sectors.
-Will the Chancellor introduce this national minimum care worker wage to stem the flow of care workers to other sectors? - In July, government announced the well-deserved and needed 5% pay increase for NHS staff, However, they didn't provide the funding to the NHS to cover these increased wages, meaning NHS leaders face impossible decisions about how they can reduce funding elsewhere to cover this.
-Will the Chancellor rectify this and provide this funding to the NHS to reduce pressure on its already pressed finances?
+Will the Chancellor introduce this national minimum care worker wage to stem the flow of care workers to other sectors during his fiscal statement later in the month? - In July, government announced the well-deserved and needed 5% pay increase for NHS staff, However, they didn't provide the funding to the NHS to cover these increased wages, meaning NHS leaders face impossible decisions about how they

-- Ahead of the three month review period on the support for energy bills for businesses and public services, will the Chancellor commit to meeting with NHS leaders to discuss the impact rising energy costs are having on their ability to deliver services? - Will the Chancellor acknowledge that inflation, rising energy costs and the lack of additional funding to cover the NHS workforce pay increase mean the NHS is facing a real-terms funding cut compared to last year, and will he rectify this?
+- can reduce funding elsewhere to cover this.
+Will the Chancellor rectify this and provide this funding to the NHS to reduce pressure on its already pressed finances? - Ahead of the three month review period on the support for energy bills for businesses and public services, will the Chancellor commit to meeting with NHS leaders to discuss the impact rising energy costs are having on their ability to deliver services? - Will the Chancellor acknowledge that inflation, rising energy costs and the lack of additional funding to cover the NHS workforce pay increase mean the NHS is facing a real-terms funding cut compared to last year, and will he rectify this?